 Tips to pre-build a library

 Since any map copied into a Space will copy in all resources associated with a Map, you can build a hierarchy of your organization with names or notes in the activity boxes and the resources attached to each box.
-When you copy this to a space, it will pre-populate the library with the correct resources.
+When you copy this into a space, it will pre-populate the library with the correct resources.

 Resources on an activity box